nameisremus/beachPatrol/README.md

 ## Features

 - **Governance Forum Summaries**.
 Ecosystem and Governance forum updates summarization, over 70 forums available

+- **Twitter Digest**.
+Generate a digest for a customizable list of Twitter accounts, with categorization by topics

+- **Twitter Account Summary**.
+Summarize tweets for a specific Twitter user over a given timeframe, with categorization and reference legend.

 - **On-Demand Media Summarization**.
 Request summaries for articles, Twitter Spaces, and YouTube videos via Discord commands